Environmental Initiative, Environmental Studies & Environmental Policy

 Program Honors

-To graduate with honors, a major in Environmental Studies must maintain a 3.2 overall average, attain a 3.5 average in the courses constituting the major program, and complete an honors thesis in the senior year.
+To graduate with honors in the program, an Environmental Studies major must maintain a 3.2 overall grade point average, attain a 3.5 average in the courses constituting the major program, and complete an honors thesis in the senior year.

 Environmental Studies Major

-The Environmental Studies (ES) major consists of four required courses (11 credits), two core courses selected from among five choices (8 credits), and seven courses (26-28 credits) in a selected concentration.
+The Environmental Studies (EVST) major consists of four required courses (11 credits), two core courses (8 credits), and seven courses (24-28 credits) in a selected concentration.
 Students should select their preferred concentration preferably by their junior year.
-Three 300-level courses (4 credits each) are required, with one in a content area of the student’s concentration.
-ES majors are encouraged to double major or minor in another discipline that complements their concentration or the Environmental Studies program in general.
+Two 300-level EVST courses are required.
+EVST majors are encouraged to double major or minor in another discipline that complements their concentration or the Environmental Studies program in general.

 Required Courses | ||